 On Thursday, December 12, 1799, George Washington was out on horseback supervising farming activities from late morning until three in the afternoon.
 The weather shifted from light snow to hail and then to rain.
 Upon Washington's return it was suggested that he change out of his wet riding clothes before dinner.
 Known for his punctuality, Washington chose to remain in his damp attire.

 The next morning brought three inches of snow and a sore throat.
-Despite feeling unwell, Washington went to the hanging wood area on the east side of the Mansion after the weather cleared to select trees for removal.
+Despite feeling unwell, Washington went to the hanging wood area on the east side of the Mansion after the weather cleared to select trees for removal by enslaved workers.
 Throughout the day it was observed that Washington's voice became increasingly more hoarse.
 Friday evening, as typical for most evenings, Washington read from the newspapers with his secretary Tobias Lear and his wife Martha.
 Due to the increased throat irritation, Washington asked Lear to complete the reading.

 While waiting for Dr. Craik's arrival, Rawlins extracted a half-pint of blood.
 Washington favored this treatment—despite Martha's voiced concern— as he believed that it cured him of past ailments.
-Washington was also given a mixture of molasses, butter, and vinegar to sooth his throat.
+Washington was also given a mixture of molasses, butter, and vinegar to soothe his throat.
 This mixture was difficult to swallow causing Washington to convulse and nearly suffocate.

 As the morning progressed Washington did not feel any relief.
 Martha requested that Tobias Lear send for a second doctor, Dr. Gustavus Brown of Port Tobacco.
 Brown was a physician that Craik felt had an excellent reputation for diagnosis and moderate medicating.
-Dr. Craik arrived at nine in the morning, examined Washington and produced a blister on his throat in an attempt to balance the fluids in Washington's body.
-Craik bled Washington a second time and ordered a potion of vinegar and sage tea prepared for gargling.
+Dr. Craik arrived at nine in the morning, examined Washington, and produced a blister on his throat in an attempt to balance the fluids in Washington's body.
+Craik bled Washington a second time and ordered a solution of vinegar and sage tea prepared for gargling.

 At eleven, Dr. Brown had not yet arrived and Craik sent for a third physician, a definite sign that he felt the ailment was serious.
 At noon an enema was administered, but there was no improvement in Washington's condition.
 Washington was bled for the fourth and final time.
 It was later reported that a total of thirty-two ounces of blood was extracted during the last bleeding.